15a NCAC 02Q .0103 DEFINITIONS

-(2) "Air Pollutant" means an air pollution agent or combination of such agents, including any physical, chemical, biological, radioactive substance or matter which is emitted into or otherwise enters the ambient air.
+(2) "Air Pollutant" means an air pollution agent or combination of such agents, including any physical, chemical, biological, radioactive substance, or matter that is emitted into or otherwise enters the ambient air.
 Water vapor shall not be considered an air pollutant.

-(3) "Allowable emissions" mean the maximum emissions allowed by the applicable rules contained in 15A NCAC 02D or by permit conditions if the permit limits emissions to a lesser amount.
+(3) "Allowable emissions" means the maximum emissions allowed by the applicable rules set forth in 15A NCAC 02D or by permit conditions if the permit limits emissions to a lesser amount.

 (4) "Alter or change" means to make a modification.

 (a) any requirement of 15A NCAC 02Q .0500;

 (b) any standard or other requirement provided for in the implementation plan approved or promulgated by EPA through rulemaking pursuant to Title I of the federal Clean Air Act, that implements the relevant requirements of the federal Clean Air Act including any revisions to 40 CFR Part 52;

 (c) any term or condition of a construction permit issued to a facility pursuant to 15A NCAC 02D .0530, .0531, or .0532;